Vocabulary for IELTS

 Meaning: Reading text in a thorough and careful manner

-Question: Why do you think is the significance of reading with concentration?
+Question: Why do you think reading with concentration is significant?

-Sentence: In this contemporary epoch, technology has made inroads in our lives.
-Due to this, there is a paradigm shift in the way people consume the content.
-These days we have smart devices at our disposal, and a large section of society loves to watch videos.
+Sentence: Technology has made inroads into our lives in this contemporary epoch.
+Due to this, there is a paradigm shift in how people consume content.
+These days, we have smart devices at our disposal, and a large section of society loves to watch videos.
 This development could lead to a substantial decline in people’s knowledge because perusing is the best way to gain information, and today’s generation is shying away from it.

 10. Raiment